brendahuwitonze/portfolio-project/README.md

 # PORTFOLIO

 #### Its a project that shows more information about me}, {september/21/2020

 #### By **uwitonze Brendah**

 ## Description

-{This application is known as a portfolio,it gives more information about who I am ,my background ,my Education my hobbies ,skills and among others.I'ts kind of an online curriculum vitae }
+{This application is known as a portfolio, it gives more information about who I am , my background , my Education my hobbies , skills and among others.
+I'ts kind of an online curriculum vitae }

 ## Setup/Installation Requirements

 .installation of ubuntu
 . instaling git
 .signing up to github